cue-lang/cue/doc/ref/spec.md

 d: b
 ```

-Implementations should report these as an error except in the following cases:
+Implementations should treat these as `_`.
+Two particular cases are discussed below.

 #### Expressions that unify an atom with an expression